 Like we mentioned above, your home buying budget depends on a number of different factors.
 Online calculators will give you an estimate, but getting pre-approved is the only way to know exactly what you can afford.

 The danger of not getting pre-approved is that you could fall in love with a house, only to find out you can’t afford it.
-Or, without a pre-approval letter in hand, it might get snapped up by a buyer who came more prepared.
+Or, without a pre-approval letter in hand, your dream home might get snapped up by another buyer who came more prepared.

 Start the process by finding a great loan officer.
 Ask friends and neighbors for recommendations and check online reviews.